 “That makes it imperative for enterprises to deploy state-of-the-art inferencing solutions.
 The latest version of TensorRT introduces new capabilities that enable companies to deliver conversational AI applications to their customers with a level of quality and responsiveness never before possible.”

 According to NVIDIA, in five years, more than 350,000 developers across 27,500 companies in wide-ranging areas, including healthcare, automotive, finance and retail, have downloaded TensorRT nearly 2.5 million times.
-TensorRT applications can be deployed in hyperscale data centres, embedded, or automotive product platforms.
+TensorRT applications can be deployed in hyperscale data centers, embedded, or automotive product platforms.

 In addition to transformer optimisations, TensorRT 8’s AI inference is made possible through two other key ways.